lorefnon/lorefnon.github.com/_posts/2014-07-13-presenting-sql-views-through-active-admin.md

 written for Rails 4.2 but should be usable with Rails 3 as well.

 For the sake of illustration we use an example database containing geographical information of Indian cities.
-The full code is available in the following repository.
+The full code is available [here](http://lorefnon.me/rails/2014/07/13/presenting-sql-views-through-active-admin.html).
 For brevity we just mention the generator commands and model classes here:

 {% highlight sh %}